knightazura/ghost-sdk/Using-Modals.md

 }
 ```

-* `animation`: These are animation for your modal to appear with.
+* `animation`: These are animations for the modal to appear with.
 Currently there is only `fadeIn`.